-- Increase the number of individuals released with discharge plans and linkage to behavioral health by 25% (from 2023 baseline). - Data Analysis in Progress: Data collection in this area will be improved through the Prop 47 grant and CalAIM justice-involved initiative, but is unavailable at this time. - Increase pretrial inmate participation in Sheriff Reentry Services Programs by 20% (from 2023 baseline). - O Data Analysis in Progress: PSJA staff will work with the Sheriff's Office to identify the target population, baseline, goals, and status.
+- Increase the number of individuals released with discharge plans and linkage to behavioral health by 25% (from 2023 baseline). - Data Analysis in Progress: Data collection in this area will be improved through the Prop 47 grant and CalAIM justice-involved initiative, but is unavailable at this time. - Increase pretrial inmate participation in Sheriff Reentry Services Programs by 20% (from 2023 baseline). - Data Analysis in Progress: PSJA staff will work with the Sheriff's Office to identify the target population, baseline, goals, and status.
 Anecdotal comments by the Sheriff's Office indicate that reentry services use by pretrial inmates has increased since 2023.
-If the necessary data cannot be obtained, the goal will be reviewed and possibly revised.
-Future reports are expected to provide additional information on reentry services; additionally, other County efforts, such as the Community Corrections Partnership Advisory Board, are further exploring the use of this program and will be discussing it more in the next reporting period. - Increase the number of individuals released with housing supports at time of release by 10% (from 2023 baseline). - Data Analysis in Progress: Data collection in this area will be improved through the Prop 47 grant and CalAIM justice-involved initiative, but is unavailable at this time. - Increase Probation population participation in employment services by 10% (from 2023 baseline). - Data Analysis in Progress: PSJA staff will work with the Probation Department to identify the target population, baseline, goals, and status.
+If the necessary data cannot be obtained, the goal will be reviewed and possibly revised. - Increase the number of individuals released with housing supports at time of release by 10% (from 2023 baseline). - Data Analysis in Progress: Data collection in this area will be improved through the Prop 47 grant and CalAIM justice-involved initiative, but is unavailable at this time. - Increase Probation population participation in employment services by 10% (from 2023 baseline). - Data Analysis in Progress: PSJA staff will work with the Probation Department to identify the target population, baseline, goals, and status.
 If the necessary data cannot be obtained, the goal will be reviewed and possibly revised.